LLMCI/LLM_Command_Injection/README.md

 - dotenv
 - openai

+In addition, you need to sign up an openai account and add payment methods to get the permission to using the openai API.
+You can do these on https://openai.com/.

 The experiments are performed on Ubuntu OS.
 The operation system can be downloaded on https://ubuntu.com/download/desktop, or you can download *.iso file and install it on vmware tools if you want to use windows system.
 There is Python installed in ubuntu os, you just need to check its version.
 You can use the following command to check the python version:

 `sudo apt-get update `